DIY audio: Construction issues

-Since the 1960s, integrated circuits make construction of DIY audio systems easier, but the proliferation of surface mount components (which are small and some might be difficult to solder with a soldering iron) and fine pitch printed circuit boards (PCBs) can make the physical act of construction more difficult.
+Since the 1960s, integrated circuits make construction of DIY audio systems easier, but the proliferation of surface mount components (which are small and sometimes difficult to solder with a soldering iron) and fine pitch printed circuit boards (PCBs) can make the physical act of construction more difficult.
 Nevertheless, surface mounting is often used, as are conventional PCBs and electronic components, while some enthusiasts insist on using old-style perforated cardboard onto which individual components are hardwired and soldered.
 Test equipment is readily available for purchase and enables convenient testing of parts and systems.
 Specifications of parts and components are readily accessible through the Internet including data sheets and equipment designs.

 It has become easier to make audio components from scratch rather than from kits due to the availability of CAD software for printed circuit board (PCB) layouts and electronic circuit simulation.
 Such software can be free, and a trial version may also be used.
 PCB vendors are more accessible than ever, and can manufacture PCBs in small quantities for the do-it-yourselfer.
 In fact, kits and chemicals for self-manufacturing one's own PCB can be obtained.
 Electronic parts and components are accessible online or in speciality shops, and various high-end parts vendors exist.
 On the other hand, a wide variety of kits, designs and premanufactured PCBs are available for almost any type of audio component.